Ngaio Health

 The gel pushes out (bulge or herniation)

 If pressure continues, the gel-like center may shift outward.
 Sometimes it stays inside the disc wall (a bulge); other times it escapes (a herniation).
 We may not even be aware this has happened, as it doesn’t always cause pain — unless nearby nerves or sensitive tissues are involved.
 Often the herniated material is reabsorbed over time, or the area stiffens naturally as part of the body’s way of sealing and stabilizing the disc.
+This is a gradual process that takes months, not weeks: at first the focus is on calming things down and moving safely, then on gently rebuilding core endurance and healthy movement patterns, with heavier strength work usually only appropriate after 6–12 months.

 Picture